-I will forever be unable to separate this recipe from a moment in time about four years ago when Dustin’s father, Rollie, had suddenly become very ill.
+I will forever be unable to separate this recipe from a moment in time about seven years ago when Dustin’s father, Rollie, had suddenly become very ill.

-Though many aspects of our lives had been put on hold as we tried to adjust to Rollie’s sudden illness and hospitalization, one constant remained: we all needed to eat.
+Though many aspects of our lives had been put on hold at that time, as we tried to adjust to Rollie’s sudden illness and hospitalization, one constant remained: We all needed to eat.

 At least I could share some good food with everyone during this hard time.

-You won’t believe how simple it is, especially when you taste it.
-I just love the sweetness you get from roasting acorn squash — I mean… it’s hard to go wrong with tossing some coconut sugar and honey on it.
+You won’t believe how easy it is to make roasted acorn squash.
+I just love the sweetness you get from roasting acorn squash.
+I mean… it’s hard to go wrong with tossing some coconut sugar on it.
 It’s like acorn squash and candy had a baby.
+For realz.

 - Line a baking sheet with aluminum foil or parchment paper and set aside.